 This post may contain affiliate links.
 Please read our disclosure policy.

-This sourdough strawberry shortcake is a scratch-made version of a nostalgic treat.
-It’s light and fluffy and perfect for soaking up strawberry syrup.
-Bake it in a cake pan, slice, and layer it with sweetened strawberries and homemade whipped cream.
+This sourdough strawberry shortcake is light and airy and perfect for soaking up strawberry syrup.
+With a simplified process, you just bake it in a cake pan, slice, and layer it with sweetened strawberries and homemade vanilla whipped cream.
+No rolling or cutting biscuits required!

 But the real star this year?
-This sourdough strawberry shortcake.
+Sourdough strawberry shortcake!

 To keep things simple (always), I made this recipe so you can bake the shortcake in a cake pan, slice it, and serve it individually.
 It’s much easier than rolling and cutting biscuits or making little shortcake cups.

-Sourdough: Using discard from your regular feedings prevents food waste and it also adds depth of flavor.
+Sourdough: Using discard from your regular sourdough starter feeding routine prevents food waste, and it also adds depth of flavor.

 Make-Ahead: This cake is even better the next day, so it is a great make-ahead option.
 Just wait to assemble it before serving.